simonegoldman/main/README.md

 * Jira & Confluence for project management and docs

 ## Some of my portfolio includes:
-### Creating dashboards for internal stakeholders; Data visualisation
+### Created dashboards for internal stakeholders; Data visualisation
   * Certain titles and datapoints have been removed for data privacy reasons
   * Displayed is a replica of original for data privacy reasons

-### Creating internal data lineage tool via python in order to assist in uncovering complex logic and dependencies
+### Created internal data lineage tool via python in order to assist in uncovering complex logic and dependencies
   * Certain titles and datapoints have been removed for data privacy reasons
   * Displayed is a replica of original for data privacy reason

-### Implementation of ingesting new data into production via python.
-Working with Engineering team to implement correct intention of 'HICAPS' pill on website
+### Ingested new data into production via python; Worked with Engineering team to implement correct implementation of 'HICAPS' indicator on website
-  * Importing, matching and homogenising data via python in order to display on-site prompts.
+  * Imported, matched and homogenised data via python in order to display on-site prompts.

     ![](https://i.ibb.co/4jb6SBP/ezgif-1-6068fc8a9a.gif)